The SME Instrument proposals are evaluated by 4 external experts under three criteria: Excellence, Impact, Implementation.

-- SME Phase 2: The threshold for impact is 4.
-The threshold for the other 2 criteria is 3.
-The overall threshold is 12.
+- SME Phase 2: The threshold for individual criteria is 4.
+The overall threshold is 13.
+The Impact criterion is assigned a weight of 1.5.

 - Impact: This is the main evaluation criterion.
-For both SME instrument Phases 1 and 2 the score for the criterion ‘impact’ will be given a weight of 1.5 to determine the ranking of proposals.
+For both SME instrument Phases 1 and 2 the score for the criterion ‘impact’ will be given a weight of 1.5.

-- Excellence: The ‘excellence’ criterion focuses on the quality and specifically the breakthrough nature of the innovation.
+- Excellence: The ‘excellence’ criterion focuses on the quality and specifically the disruptive nature of the innovation.

 - Clarity of the objectives